 This story appeared in the spring 14 edition of THE TEKE Magazine.
 Share your thoughts on Twitter (@TKE_Fraternity) and like us on Facebook.

 Receive a physical copy of THE TEKE Magazine by becoming a Life Loyal Teke.

 No worries, click here to reset your password.

-Founded on January 10, 1899, Tau Kappa Epsilon is one of the largest collegiate men’s social fraternities in North America with over 286,000 initiated members and 230 active chapters and colonies.
+Founded on January 10, 1899, Tau Kappa Epsilon is one of the largest collegiate men’s social fraternities in North America with over 300,000 initiated members and 221 active chapters.
 TKE’s mission is to aid men in their mental, moral and social development for life.
 With nearly 12,000 collegiate members, Tau Kappa Epsilon contributes to the advancement of society through the personal growth of our members, and service to others.
 TKE builds Better Men for a Better World.

 With a vision of forward-thinking, growth for Tau Kappa Epsilon, the Grand Council of TKE has released our 2020-2025 Strategic Plan.